jeremy-w/orthic-sans-fira-abandoned/README.md

 Orthic Sans is a fork of [Mozilla Fira](http://mozilla.github.io/Fira/).
 It aims to provide a font using the [Orthographic Cursive alphabet](https://jeremy-w.github.io/orthic/manual#the-cursive-alphabet) for the core English alphabet focusing on the fully-written style.
 (No -ing, though the hooked -ks is probably doable.)

+# ABANDONED
+This has been abandoned.

+Building atop an existing font was a bad move:

+- It's overwhelming for me as a novice
+- I can't really reuse a ton of its "DNA" very well, due to the peculiar needs of the target script

+So I've abandoned this in favor of building something small and functional, though almost certainly uglier than what a proper type designer would come up with, from scratch.

 ## Why?
 Simply: Orthic reading practice.